An Observation Of Male Desire

-For a man raised within a culture of sexualised imagery and moral prohibition, the idea of observing or touching another man’s body in a non-sexual context can feel unfamiliar, even unsettling.
+For a man raised within a culture of sexualised imagery and moral prohibition, the idea of observing or touching another man’s body without intention can feel unfamiliar, even unsettling.

 This discomfort is not innate; it is learned.
 It arises from the absence of education.